The Complete Guide to Design Tokens - Architecture, Three-Layer Model, and DTCG

 Questions

-A design token is a named, versioned value that represents a single design decision - a color, a spacing unit, a font size, a border radius.
-Tokens give design decisions names that communicate intent (color-primary, space-component-padding) rather than just values (#0052CC, 16px).
-This naming allows a single change to propagate across every platform and tool that consumes the token, without manual updates.
+A named, versioned value that represents a single design decision - a color, a spacing unit, a font size.
+Tokens give decisions names that communicate intent (color-primary, space-component-padding) rather than raw values (#0052CC, 16px).
+One change propagates across every platform that consumes the token.

 Primitive tokens are raw values: specific hex codes, pixel values, font family names.
 Semantic tokens reference primitive tokens and give them a meaningful role name: color-primary references color-blue-500; space-component-padding references space-4.
 The distinction matters for maintainability: when a brand changes its primary color, only the semantic token's reference changes - not every component that uses the color.